 Other factors may include paying a fixed ‘salary’ and reimbursing expenses related to work.
-The bottom line is that if you treat the worker as an employee, they may try to claim employee benefits and status.
+If you treat the worker as an employee, they may try to claim employee benefits and status.
 At that point, you would have no choice but to hire them as an employee or end the relationship.
 Using an umbrella company can mitigate the risk of misclassification.

 Permanent establishment risk in Denmark

-A less likely compliance risk is that of creating a permanent establishment (PE), which could lead to corporate taxation of your company.
+Less likely compliance risk is that of creating a permanent establishment (PE), which could lead to the corporate taxation of your company.
 In reality, the only way this might occur is if your employee or contractor is creating Danish revenue through their activity, such as concluding sales contracts for your company with Danish customers.

 Typical remote worker roles such as customer service, IT support, and marketing would not be enough to trigger PE, but it’s good to learn the Danish rules on when taxes might be imposed.

-Contractor Taxation has a global network of umbrella companies, including in Denmark, who are ready to hire the contractor and administer all the tasks related to taxes, payments, and contributions.
-As a company looking to hire Danish contractors, you can recommend to the new hire that an umbrella company is used to assist with the relationship.
+Contractor Taxation has a global network of umbrella companies that are ready to hire the contractor.
+They can also administer all the tasks related to taxes, payments, and contributions.
+As a company looking to hire Danish contractors, you can recommend that an umbrella company assists with the relationship.
 There is a fee, but it could be shared as there are benefits for you both.

-Please contact us if you are interested in hiring a Danish or expat worker for your company, either as a contractor or a formal employee.
+Please contact us if you are interested in hiring a Danish or expat worker for your company as a contractor